 Since there is no way to publish such a thing, I’m posing it here as an illustrated pdf.

-After a lifetime of writing non-fiction, my first novel is about to appear with Wildhouse Publications.
+After a lifetime of writing non-fiction, my first novel has been published by Wildhouse Publications in July 2021.
 It wasn’t easy to make the transition to the bewitching world of storytelling, let me tell you.
 But there is something incredibly satisfying about writing a moving story.